rDybing/QLightClient/README.md

 # QLightClient

-### Client app for Android and iOS
+### Client and simple controller app for Android and iOS

+This is primarily the client app for the future QLight Pro Controller - but also contain a simple controller that can control up to 8 QLight devices, albeit over just the one channel **and** just simple cues and timer.

+### Releases:

+##### TBA
+- Initial Release

 #### Copyright 2019 Roy Dybing  - all rights reserved.

 Source is open to provide insight into working app, mainly to ensure any and all that this app do not collect any data of use or user or device it is installed upon - except as explicitly noted below:

 - ip of device when connecting to WAN and LAN server
 - appId of app when connecting to WAN and LAN server